-If available, the college interview is a wonderful opportunity to discuss a college with a member of the admissions staff, or an alumnus.
+If available, the college interview is a wonderful opportunity to discuss a college with a member of the admissions staff or an alumnus.
 It is a time to find out more about the school in both general and specific terms.
-You can share information about yourself, your interests, and your goals.
-The college representative can also gain a better sense about how you would fit into the college/university's community.
+You can share information about yourself, your interests and your goals.
+The college can also gain a better sense about how you would fit into its community.
+Don't get stressed about the experience.